Healthy Homes Assessment Woodridge

 Woodridge Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Woodridge and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required throughout Woodridge and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will apply throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records of their compliance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of their rental properties.

-• Property managers and private landlords must ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

-• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes